shaili-jain/task_management/README.md

 # task_management

-This is a Employee task management system in PHP ,Javascript and Ajax.This task management system script contains two sections :-
+This is a Employee task management system.This task management system script contains two sections :-

  1) Boss
     --> Boss can create new user,new task,give tasks to the Employee, can enable and disable task,Employee,comment.